-Thank you and congratulations on your purchase of the DES-1228P 24-Port 10/100Mbps Fast Ethernet + 4 10/100/1000Base-T Ports and 2 Combo SFP PoE Web-Smart Switch.
+Thank you and congratulations on your purchase of the DES-1252 24-Port 10/100Mbps Fast Ethernet with 4-Port 10/100/1000Base-T and 2-Port Combo SFP Web-Smart Switch.
 This device integrates 1000Mbps Gigabit Ethernet, 100Mbps Fast Ethernet and 10Mbps Ethernet network capabilities in a highly flexible package.
-Since Ports 1~24 of this Switch are Power over Ethernet (PoE) ports, it will automatically detect the presence of IEEE 802.3af compliant devices and will provide power through these PoE ports.
-The Switch provides up to 15.4Watts per port and can be connected to WLAN access points, IP phones, video cameras, and other PD devices.
-The Switch will automatically detect the network appliance's requirements, and the Switch will supply the required power current to each appliance.